 CBD (or cannabidiol) is a single molecule, usually derived from the cannabis plant.
-It’s one of over 140 cannabinoids, and is the most abundant cannabinoid in hemp.
-In full or broad spectrum CBD oil, you will find CBD alongside a variety of other cannabinoids and terpenes (aromatic compounds), many of which have been noted to have therapeutic benefit.
-The benefits of CBD are unique, due to the way that it interacts with our in-built endocannabinoid system – a complex network of receptors which span the entire body and work in synergy with our internally produced endocannabinoids, and phytocannabinoids like CBD, to regain and maintain balance in almost all bodily processes.
-The CBD molecule also directly activates a number of other receptors, including serotonin and vanilloid, for far-reaching effects which have been the subject of study since CBD was first successfully identified and isolated back in the 1940s.
+It’s one of over 140 cannabinoids and is the most abundant cannabinoid in hemp.
+In full or broad-spectrum CBD oil, you will find CBD alongside a variety of other cannabinoids and terpenes (aromatic compounds), many of which have been noted to have therapeutic benefits.
+The benefits of CBD are unique, due to the way that it interacts with our in-built endocannabinoid system – a complex network of receptors that span the entire body and work in synergy with our internally produced endocannabinoids, and phytocannabinoids like CBD, to regain and maintain balance in almost all bodily processes.
+The CBD molecule also directly activates several other receptors, including serotonin and vanilloid, for far-reaching effects which have been the subject of study since CBD was first successfully identified and isolated back in the 1940s.

 What are the different types of CBD?